Welcome to today's edition of the Rush 24-7 podcast.

 That's reasonable.

-There's no question of it.
+There's no question about it.

 You want to hear some racism?

-Dick Durbin, Senator from Illinois, talking to the media.
+Dick Durbin, senator from Illinois, talking to the media.

 When we asked questions of the white male nominees of a Republican president, we were basically trying to make sure that they would go far enough in understanding the plight of minorities because clearly it's not in their DNA.